swisspol/XLFacility/README.md

 #define NSLog(...)
 XLOG_INFO(__VA_ARGS__)
 ```

-From this point on, any call to `NSLog()` in your app source code will be replaced by one to XLFacility.
-Note that this will **not** affect calls to `NSLog()` done by Apple frameworks or third-party libraries in your app (see "Capturing Stderr or Stdout" later for a potential solution).
+From this point on, any calls to `NSLog()` in your app source code to log a message will be replaced by ones to XLFacility.
+Note that this will **not** affect calls to `NSLog()` done by Apple frameworks or third-party libraries in your app (see "Capturing Stderr or Stdout" further in this document for a potential solution).

 Test-Driving Your (Modified) App
 ================================